The Secret Scripture (film): Plot

 One day a plane crashes nearby and Rose discovers the pilot hanging from a tree, trapped in his parachute.
 She cuts him down, discovers it is Michael and shelters him while he recovers, hiding him from the anti-British locals.
 They grow close and just as he is about to leave they confess their love, have sex, and are quickly married by the local Protestant minister.
 Before Michael can leave, the anti-British locals seize him from Rose's cottage and later kill him.

 Father Gaunt, knowing that Rose had slept with Michael, writes a damning report of Rose's mental health, stating she suffers from "nymphomania".
-With the permission of her aunt, her only living relative, she is incarcerated in a local mental hospital and where subjected to both insulin shock therapy (insulin coma therapy) and later, electric shock therapy (ECT or electroconvulsive therapy).
+With the permission of her aunt, her only living relative, she is incarcerated in a local mental hospital and there subjected to both insulin shock therapy (insulin coma therapy) and later, electric shock therapy (ECT or electroconvulsive therapy).
 She discovers that she is pregnant and learns that babies born to single women are given up for adoption or spend their entire lives within the institution.
 She escapes to the beach.
 Pursued by Father Gaunt, she swims to a cove where she gives birth.
 The officer from the Garda Síochána in pursuit in a boat with Gaunt can see Rose striking the ground with a rock and believes that she is killing her newborn son.
-In truth, Father Gaunt has taken the baby.
+She was actually severing the umbilical cord with the rock, but Father Gaunt lets the authorities think she is a murderess and takes the baby.

 In the present Stephen reveals to Rose's nurse (Susan Lynch) that his own father tried to tell him something about his parentage on his deathbed.
 He reads a passage from Rose's writing that suggests the baby was born in spring and an official document states 1 May 1942, the same day he was born.
 Searching his parents' papers, he finds a letter to him from his father revealing that he was indeed adopted and enclosed is a cross from his real father.
 He then figures out who his real parents are.
 Stephen returns to the mental asylum and shows Rose the letter.
 Stephen takes Rose to his family home.